ZuchaoWang/learn-berkeley-cs188sp24/README.md

 #### `SearchAgent` class

-This is the pacman agent in question 1 defined in `search.py`.
+This is the Pacman agent in question 1 defined in `search.py`.
 Its `registerInitialState` method determines all actions before any action is taken.
 It uses the search algorithms implemented in `search.py` file to find a path to the goal, and store the actions in `self.actions` list.
 Then its `getAction` method simply returns the next action from `self.actions` list.
 The current action is tracked by `self.actionIndex` attribute.

 #### `SearchProblem` class

 This is defined in `search.py`, which the input to the search algorithms used by `SearchAgent`.
 It abstracts the search problem by defining the starting state, goal state, successor function, and cost function.
-It assumes there is only one pacman, with no ghost and pallet, and the goal is to eat all the food in the maze.
+It assumes there is only one Pacman, with no ghost and pallet, and the goal is to eat all the food in the maze.

 It has several derived classes for different search problems, such as `PositionSearchProblem`, `CornersProblem`, and `FoodSearchProblem`: